MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

 Specifies the properties for grouping.
 The objects are arranged into named groups based on the value of the specified properties.
 When no property is specified, objects are grouped by their value or the `ToString()` representation of their value.
-The output is sorted in ascending order by the group names.
+The output is presented in order the group objects were created.

 The value of the **Property** parameter can be a new calculated property.
 The calculated property can be a script block or a hash table.
 Valid key-value pairs are: